kwdiaz/WebCrawlerClient/README.md

 This project is a web crawler that extracts the first 30 entries from [Hacker News](https://news.ycombinator.com/).
 The crawler retrieves the entry number, title, points, and number of comments.
 Additionally, it provides filtering capabilities based on title length and comment/point count.

+**Note: this is an extra app for showing data in a user friendly UI**

 ## Features

 - **Web Scraping:** Extracts data from Hacker News.